M4podder/Data_tidy_project/README.md

 A 561-feature vector with time and frequency domain variables.
 Its activity label.
 An identifier of the subject who carried out the experiment.
-Please see the README.md for how the follo